rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 ### c.
 Herbal Plants Dataset

 The Herbal Plants Dataset contains 23 Drug Properties along with an attribute that denotes which Chemical Compound is available in the plant.
-The Diabetes & Cancer Datasets serve as the bench mark for this classification.

 ## Data Transformations